Národná obroda: History and profile

 Národná obroda was established through the initiative of the Slovak government in 1990.
 The paper had its headquarters in Bratislava.
-Following its publication it became a respected daily with its accurate and in-depth commentaries.
+It became a respected daily with accurate and in-depth commentaries after its publication.
 The paper was published in broadsheet format.

 Tatiana Repkova served as the publisher and editor-in-chief of the paper.
-On 15 November 1996 she was removed from both posts.
+On 15 November 1996, she was removed from both posts.
 Some of the journalists also left the paper in protest over her dismissal.
-During this period the owner of the paper was an export company, the VSZ steel mill.
+During this period, the paper's owner was an export company, the VSZ steel mill.

-In Spring 1999 Národná obroda was acquired by the NO Publishing company.
-Following its restructuring the paper had about 130,000 readers in August 1999.
+In Spring 1999, Národná obroda was acquired by the NO Publishing company.
+Following its restructuring, the paper had about 130,000 readers in August 1999.
 The frequency of the paper was also changed.
-It was published seven days per week until October 1999 when it began to be published daily except Sundays.
+It was published seven days per week until October 1999, when it began to be published daily except Sundays.

-In the early 2000s Národná obroda was close to the Alliance of the New Citizen party.
+In the early 2000s, Národná obroda was close to the Alliance of the New Citizen party.
 The paper had a centrist leaning.
-In 2003 it was among top ten dailies in the country and had a circulation of 18,000 copies.
+In 2003, it was among the top ten dailies in the country and had a circulation of 18,000 copies.
 The publisher was the Výhra company during this period.

 Národná obroda ceased publication on 31 May 2005.